 Certas Energy UK Ltd is opposed to slavery and human trafficking in any part of our business or our supply chain.
 We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

-We met the turnover threshold applicable to section 54 of the Modern Slavery Act 2015 in respect of the period covered by this statement.
+We met the turnover threshold applicable to section 54 of the Modern Slavery Act 2015 in the period covered by this statement.